pabiney-msr/MSR_Final_Project/README.md

 **Week 8**
 - Student works on assmbling the printer.
-- Student learns more about the theory behind CNC devices and 3-D printers
+- Student learns more about the theory behind CNC devices and 3-D printers.

 **Week 9**
 - Student works to assemble printer.
-- Student works with laser cutter to gain cross CNC experience for comparison with 3-D printers
+- Student works with laser cutter to gain cross CNC experience for comparison with 3-D printers.

 **Week 10**
-- Student works to get printer to turn on
+- Student works to get printer to turn on.
 - Student works on summer schedule.
+- Student learn Cura

 **Week 11**
-- Student works to get printer to turn on
+- Student works to get printer to turn on.
-- Student works to instal the firmware on the printer
+- Student works to instal the firmware on the printer.
+- Student prints an object with a differnet 3-D printer for experience

 **Week 12**
-- Student works to instal the firmware on the printer
+- Student works to instal the firmware on the printer.
-- Student continues debugging printer
+- Student continues debugging printer.

 **Summer Schedule**
 <br>